I can’t think of any better representation of beauty than someone who is unafraid to be herself.

 The magnitude of this inexplicable loss overwhelms me, the bodies rotting, bones exposed through leathery skin.
 Flies buzz excitedly as I pass, teeth smile in a ghastly grin, tails are stilled mid swim.
 Signs ask us to respect the dead and I say a small prayer as I turn back, the tide pushing me into the softer sand, my desire to change today’s intentions seen differently through the sobering light of mortality.

-I learn that Lucinda is suffering from an autoimmune disease which will affect her ability to move.
+I learn that Lucinda is suffering from an autoimmune disease which affects her ability to move.
 I’m humbled sharing this place with her knowing walking is painful for her and yet she is here doing what she can because she loves it.

 We all put on our headlamps dialed to red and head out to find kiwi.
 Lucinda loves the bush – the manuka tunnel, the ferns, the dracophyllum and lancewood.
 We hear the kiwi screaming but can’t seem to find them, although again I simply love the walk anyway for the community.
 Lucinda lights up a joint which helps her manage pain.
 I adore being around someone so at peace with her life.